C64Axel/MADstatusbot/README.md

 Set the following parameters:

 ```
 apitoken    : The apitoken form your bot
 madmin_url  : Multiple Instances to get the madmin status Page.
 Split multiple URL's by ','
 oktimeout   : Timeout after which /status shows the last data time
 language    : Language of user messages
+maintenance : don't do any action if true (default false)
 actionwait  : Waiting time between checks

 tgcorrelation : Assign one chatid to one or multiple Oringins in MAD.
                 Only this chatid can query the Status and get Messages from the origins listet in box_origin.